nicinabox/nicinabox.com/source/_posts/2012-06-30-why-i-use-foundation-over-bootstrap.markdown

 title: "Why I Use Foundation Over Bootstrap"
 date: 2012-06-30 08:11
 comments: true
 categories:
 published: true
 ---

-When discussing or suggesting [Foundation](http://foundation.zurb.com/) over [Twitter Bootstrap](http://twitter.github.com/bootstrap) I oven get responses like "Why bother?", or "Why reinvent the wheel?", or whatever.
+When discussing or suggesting [Foundation](http://foundation.zurb.com/) over [Twitter Bootstrap](http://twitter.github.com/bootstrap) I often get responses like "Why bother?", or "Why reinvent the wheel?", or whatever.
 Having deep-dived into the code of both of these frameworks, let me tell you what I like and dislike about them and why I ultimately chose Foundation.

 <!-- more -->